Table of contents

 What’s the best way to evaluate your results?

 There’s a very important tip for the evaluation: You should ideally do it straight away.
 Look at your notes after every individual session and correct everything that isn’t very legible, for example.
-Even with an amazing power of recall, after five or six sessions in a day, the individual test subjects and their specific problems will get muddled in your memory. in-house usability tests And at the end of the day, you should ideally have a rough look at all notes.
+Even with an amazing power of recall, after five or six sessions in a day, the individual test subjects and their specific problems will get muddled in your memory.
+And at the end of the day, you should ideally have a rough look at all notes.
 Evaluation should take place no later than the following day.
 If you’ve taken my previous tip to heart and had as many stakeholders as possible there as observers, then you should ideally get together after the last test for your evaluation workshop.
 Yes, these test days are long and tiring.
 But incredibly productive.
 And practically everyone involved comes home at the end of the day feeling exhausted, yet very satisfied.

 Documenting insights